-To make the 7 sales you have to sell:
+To make the 7 sales in channel distribution management, you have to sell to:

-- The owner of the distributorship or jobber.
 They need to know everything about your product.
 They have to be sold on the fact that it’s good for their company to carry your product – because it’s successful, profitable, no-muss-no-fuss, or will go through the system with no recalls.
-Tell them how your product gives them an advantage over their competition, and more influence with key retailers.
+Tell them how your product gives them an advantage over their competition and more influence with key retailers.

-- Your distributor’s sales manager.
 He’s the guy who decides how much energy to put into each product.
-And he’ll be sold because of volume sales, because you will have people in the field to help him sell it, or because of what’s called back dooring (that you already have a supermarket or a key buyer that wants it).
+And he’ll be sold because of volume sales, because you will have people in the field to help him sell it, or because of what’s called backdooring (that you already have a supermarket or a key buyer that wants it).

 (Note: I haven’t even said how good the brand is yet – and we’re to the fourth sale.)

-- The retailer.
 She’ll buy it if she sees there’s existing demand for the product or a big advertising campaign.
 You must have all the signage necessary to communicate a compelling message to the buyer.
 You need endorsements, displays, point-of-sale materials, and so on.
-You have a representative in the area to fix problems so she won’t get stuck with your product if it doesn’t sell quickly.
+And you have a representative in the area to fix problems so she won’t get stuck with your product if it doesn’t sell quickly.

 Now multiply this by every city where you envision selling your product and you have some idea of the magnitude of channel distribution management.
 This, of course, just chips the surface of this enormous – and enormously important – topic.
 But suffice to say, don’t expect the channel to build your brand; they sell brands.
 Give everyone in the distribution channel lots of reasons to sell yours.